Introduction to GDB

 make -C gdbserver install

 If you have built the API documentation, it is now in gdb/doc/doxy.
-You can install it (as the root user):

-install -d /usr/share/doc/gdb-15.1 &&
+install -d /usr/share/doc/gdb-16.3 &&

 rm -rf gdb/doc/doxy/xml &&

-cp -Rv gdb/doc/doxy /usr/share/doc/gdb-15.1
+cp -Rv gdb/doc/doxy /usr/share/doc/gdb-16.3

 Command Explanations

---with-system-readline: This switch forces GDB to use the copy of Readline installed in LFS.
+This switch forces GDB to use the

---with-python=/usr/bin/python3: This switch forces GDB to use Python 3.
+switch forces GDB to use Python 3.